-a.
-As directed by the 2017 memo signed by considered the following factors:

-(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+- a.
+As directed by the 2017 memo signed by A.M.
+Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 No. The Board's Medical Advisor reviewed DoD and VA medical records and found no mitigating BH diagnoses on the applicant.
-The applicant provided no documents or testimony of a condition or experience, that, when applying liberal consideration, could have excused, or mitigated a discharge.

-(2) Did the condition exist, or experience occur during military service?
-N/A

-- (3) Does the condition or experience actually excuse or mitigate the discharge?
+The applicant provided no documents or testimony of a condition or experience, that, when applying liberal consideration, could have excused, or mitigated a discharge. - (2) Did the condition exist or experience occur during military service?
+N/A - (3) Does the condition or experience actually excuse or mitigate the discharge?
 N/A - (4) Does the condition or experience outweigh the discharge?
 N/A - b.
-Response to Contention(s):

-(1) The applicant requests an upgrade to honorable.
-The board considered this contention, the applicant's statement, record of service, the frequency and nature of misconduct, and the reason for separation and determined that a change to the applicant's characterization of service is not warranted because there were no behavioral health mitigating factors for the board to consider and the applicant was separated for being drunk and disorderly, resisted apprehension by two armed police officers, and disrespected a noncommissioned officer.
-Thus, the applicant was properly and equitably discharged.

-ARMY DISCHARGE REVIEW BOARD CASE REPORT AND DIRECTIVE AR20210006638

-(2) The applicant did not present any issues of propriety or equity for the board's consideration but states the DD Form 214 should represent who the applicant really was as a Soldier.
-The board considered this contention and determined that the applicant received the appropriate discharge as outlined above in 9b (1) because the applicant did not present any evidence of propriety or equity for the board to consider.

-c.
-The Board determined that the characterization of service is proper and equitable and voted not to change it.
-However, the applicant may request a personal appearance hearing to address further issues before the Board.
+Prior Decisions Cited: None - c.
+Response to Contentions: The applicant contends the chain of command stated the applicant could change the characterization of service to honorable after the discharge.
+The Board considered this contention non persuasive.
+The Board did not see any documentation in the applicant's file or any evidence that substantiated the applicant's contention. - d.
+The Board determined that the discharge is, at this time, proper and equitable, in light of the current evidence of record.
+However, the applicant may request a personal appearance hearing to address the issues before the Board.
 The applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.

-d.
+e.
 Rationale for Decision: